 Legs-up-the-Wall: Restorative Yoga

-This pose calms your relaxation mode and eases anxiety by improving blood flow, making it a staple for finding calm.
+This pose may help activate the relaxation response and ease anxious feelings by improving blood flow—great for finding calm.

 Cat-Cow Pose: Dynamic Stress Relief